 I hope that you enjoyed this little show-and-tell over how some of my — and, possibly, your — favorite calligraphy tools are created!
 It’s just neat to know where your supplies are coming from and how they are made; it helps you to appreciate them even more.

-If you are interested in purchasing a Rodger’s Pen Box pen, you’ll want to visit his Etsy shop as close as possible to 8:00 AM Mountain Standard Time (Denver, CO, USA timezone) on February 1st.
-Due to the amount of time required to make each pen, Rodger puts a cap on how many orders he accepts every month (usually around 50), and once that limit is reached, his Etsy shop is empty again!
-However, if you are located in the EU, UK-based Penman Direct maintains a stock of RPB calligraphy pens year-round.
-The cost of the pens currently range from $40.00-$90.00, depending on the wood used to make the pen.
+If you are interested in purchasing a Rodger’s Pen Box pen, you can visit his Etsy shop.
+Due to the amount of time required to make each pen, Rodger puts a cap on how many orders he accepts every month (usually around 30), and once that limit is reached, his Etsy shop is empty again!
+The cost of the pens range from $40.00-$90.00, depending on the wood used to make the pen.

 I want to reiterate that today’s post was meant to show you the process behind a favorite tool of mine; however, this tool is not vital to your improvement.
 If an RPB pen isn’t in the budget right now, I’d recommend purchasing a metal-flanged oblique pen (such as Ziller) and following these instructions to adjust the flange to your liking!
 I appreciate you taking this look inside Rodger’s workshop with me, and I hope you enjoyed today’s post. 🙂 Many thanks for reading TPK, and enjoy the rest of your week!